Subscribe to receive notifications of new posts:

 This design resolves — quite elegantly, I think — most of the challenges for securely deploying handshake encryption encountered by earlier mechanisms.
 Importantly, the design of ECH was not conceived in a vacuum.
 The protocol reflects the diverse perspectives of the IETF community, and its development dovetails with other IETF standards that are crucial to the success of ECH.

 The first is an important new DNS feature known as the HTTPS resource record type.
 At a high level, this record type is intended to allow multiple HTTPS endpoints that are authoritative for the same domain name to advertise different capabilities for TLS.
 This makes it possible to rely on DNS for key distribution, resolving one of the deployment challenges uncovered by the initial ESNI deployment.
-For a deep dive into this new record type and what it means for the Internet more broadly, check out Alessandro Ghedini's recent blog post on the subject.
+For a deep dive into this new record type and what it means for the Internet more broadly, check out Alessandro Ghedini's recent blog post on speeding up HTTPS with DNS.

 The second is the CFRG's Hybrid Public Key Encryption (HPKE) standard, which specifies an extensible framework for building public key encryption schemes suitable for a wide variety of applications.
 In particular, ECH delegates all of the details of its handshake encryption mechanism to HPKE, resulting in a much simpler and easier-to-analyze specification.
 (Incidentally, HPKE is also one of the main ingredients of Oblivious DNS-over-HTTPS.)